Quickstart: Send notifications to noncompliant devices

 - Description: Windows 10 compliance policy

-Select Settings > System Security to display the device security-related settings.
+Select System Security to display the device security-related settings.

 Configure the following options:

-In the Action drop-down box, confirm Send email to end users is selected.
+- In the Action drop-down box, select Send email to end users.

-Select Message template, the template you created earlier in this article, and then Select to select the message template.
+- Click the template you created earlier in this topic, and then click Select to select the message template.